History of the Park

 As the hospital began to emphasize community-based services, the State agreed to lease 60 acres of the campus to the City of Knoxville for use as a public park.
 The City then entered into a management agreement with Knox Youth Sports, which began construction of the initial walking trails and baseball fields.

 In 1996, the nonprofit Lakeshore Park Conservancy was founded and a public-private partnership with the City of Knoxville was formed, signaling a new chapter and furthering the transformation of the campus.

-It was 2013 when the Lakeshore Mental Health Institute closed its doors after 127 years of extraordinary service to its patients and the community.
-Working in concert with the City, the Conservancy continued the preservation and transformation of the Park, resulting in the Hank Rappé playground, the restoration of the Lakeshore Chapel (now Marble Hall), the reclamation of the Tennessee River waterfront, additional greenways and much more.
+It was 2013 when the Lakeshore Mental Health Institute closed its doors after 127 years of extraordinary service.
+Working in concert with the City, the Conservancy continues the preservation and transformation of the Park.
+This resulted in the Hank Rappé playground, the restoration of Lakeshore Chapel (now Marble Hall), the reclamation of the Tennessee River waterfront, additional greenways and more.

 The land at Lakeshore Park is as historically significant to our area as any other building, structure or landmark in East Tennessee.
 As caretakers of the Park, the work of the Conservancy continues to this day, thanks to your engagement and steadfast support.